 Dr Belinda Reeve is a lecturer at Sydney Law School, and teaches Information Rights in Health Care and Fundamentals of Regulation for the Master of Health Law program.
 Prior to her appointment at the law school, she worked as a Law Fellow at the O’Neill Institute for National and Global Health Law, at Georgetown University.
 Her current research focuses on legal and regulatory options for creating a healthier food environment, including through product reformulation, restrictions on food advertising to children, and innovative obesity prevention measures at local government level.

-Dr Cameron Stewart is Pro Dean at Sydney Law School, as well as being a member of the Centre for Health Governance, Law and Ethics and an associate of the Centre for Values, Ethics and the Law in Medicine, Sydney Medical School.
+Professor Cameron Stewart is a director of Sydney Health Law at Sydney Law School, as well as an associate of Sydney Health Ethics.
 He has worked in the Supreme Court of New South Wales and has practiced commercial law at Phillips Fox Lawyers.
 His previous appointment was at Macquarie Law School, where he spent 10 years, the last of which as Dean.
 He was the Director of CHGLE for 4 years (2009-2012), was the Acting president of the Australian and New Zealand Institute of Health Law and Ethics in 2008-2010 and was the Vice-President of the Australasian Association of Bioethics and Health Law from 2010-2013.